 As part of your financial aid, a student may be able to work to pay some college expenses.
 SFCC offers need-based job opportunities such as: on campus positions, community service and tutoring.
 Some positions may be located off campus also.
 Most FWS positions pay minimum wage and normally provide about 12-15 hours of work per week.
 The work study program is a need based program where the school is tasked to make federal work study student jobs reasonably available to the extent of available funds, to all eligible students.
-In any given year 60-80 students may actually work under the federal work study program here at SFCC.
+In any given year, 60-80 students may actually work under the federal work study program here at SFCC.
 Students are paid work study funds based on the number of hours worked during the pay period.
-At SFCC, student employees are paid every two weeks.
+Work study students are paid every two weeks.

 So how does a student get hired to use federal work study funds?
-The College looks at the federal work study program as a learning opportunity for the student.
-In the work study program hiring process we try to mirror what the student would see if they were pursuing employment in the "real world".
-This gives the student an opportunity to complete a job application, do job interviews, and learn from these activities what prospective employers may be looking for in an employee.
-We do suggest that in addition to completing the job application, students talk to supervisors to let them know the student is interested in working in their area.
+The college looks at the federal work study program as a learning opportunity for the student.
+In the work study program hiring process, we try to mirror what the student would see if they were pursuing employment in the "real world."
+This gives students an opportunity to complete a job application, do job interviews and learn from these activities what prospective employers may be looking for in an employee.
+We do suggest, in addition to completing the job application, that students talk to supervisors to indicate an interest in working in their area.

-The normal process for a student to actually receive federal work study funds is to complete a SFCC job application through the Career Services Office.
+The normal process for a student to receive federal work study funds is to complete an online SFCC job application.
 As supervisors have openings the applications are forwarded to them.
 They determine who they want to interview based on the job requirements and the information provided on the job application.
-Then based on the interview they determine who they want to hire.